 What is DRC’s dispute resolution model?

-< $50,000 USD or by agreement of the parties – a binding settlement is determined by a mutually selected third party for a nominal fee
+less than $50,000 USD or by agreement of the parties – a mutually selected third party determines a binding settlement for a nominal fee - Formal Arbitration

-> $50,000 USD – a binding settlement is determined by a mutually selected neutral third party following an oral hearing; fees are applicable
+greater than $50,000 USD – a mutually selected neutral third party determines a binding settlement following an oral hearing; fees are applicable

 Will DRC resolve both domestic and international disputes?